regolith-linux/regolith-linux.github.io/index.md

 <a href="/assets/screenshot-rofi.png"><img class="screenshot" alt="Launch Apps" src="/assets/screenshot-rofi.png"/></a>

 Quickly browse, search, and launch apps from the app launcher.
+This modal menu can also be used to find and select windows across all of your workspaces.

 ## How to Get Regolith Linux

-Regolith can be installed in two ways:  If you already have an existing Ubuntu setup, Regolith can simply be added as another desktop session by installing the metapackage `regolith-desktop` from the [Regolith PPA](https://launchpad.net/~kgilmer/+archive/ubuntu/regolith-stable).
+Regolith can be installed in two ways:  If you already have an existing Ubuntu setup, Regolith can simply be added as another desktop session by installing the package `regolith-desktop` from the [Regolith PPA](https://launchpad.net/~kgilmer/+archive/ubuntu/regolith-stable).
 If you'd like to start from scratch, download the Regolith Linux ISO and simply install Regolith as you would stock Ubuntu.
-Both approaches are equivelent, except that the LiveCD does not contain the default Ubuntu UI.
+Both approaches are equivalent, except that the LiveCD does not contain the default Ubuntu UI.

 ### Option 1: LiveCD Installer